 Reading Scripture

-A church in the northeast has been up to some good stuff lately.
+A church in the northeast is up to good stuff lately.
 I accidentally came across Highrock Covenant Church last year when either Beth Allison Barr (The Making of Biblical Womanhood) or Kristin Du Mez (Jesus and John Wayne) posted on Twitter about speaking for a series on American Evangelicalism.
 I had been pondering my faith heritage within evangelicalism for several years, and certainly since 2016, trying to make sense of it.
-So, I eagerly signed up for the Zoom links to watch the series live and participate in discussion groups.
-That’s how I encountered resident theologian Scott Rice, his wife Abigail, and other staff at Highrock like pastor Meghan DeJong
+So, I eagerly signed up to watch the series live and participate in Zoom discussion groups.
+Theology Lab is one of the church’s initiatives run by resident theologian Scott Rice.

-Little did I know that Scott would read my books and invite me to be a speaker for the fall 2023 series on Scripture and Tradition to discuss my latest work, The Word of a Humble God: The Origins, Inspiration, and Interpretation of Scripture.
-I’m part of a line-up of wonderful scholars including Dennis Edwards (Vice President/Dean; North Park University), Janette Ok (New Testament; Fuller Seminary), Tim Mackie (The Bible Project), and Peter Enns (Old Testament; Eastern University).
-This will be a fantastic discussion on the meaning of Scripture for our lives.
-I’m eager to tune in, and I hope you will as well.
+When I first signed up to learn from these Theology Lab series, I had no idea that I would end up in a speaker line-up!
+But Scott read my books and invited me to be a presenter for the 2023-2024 series on Scripture and Tradition to discuss my latest work, The Word of a Humble God: The Origins, Inspiration, and Interpretation of Scripture.
+My co-presenters in the series included excellent scholars like Dennis Edwards (Vice President/Dean; North Park University), Janette Ok (New Testament; Fuller Seminary), Tim Mackie (The Bible Project), and Peter Enns (Old Testament; Eastern University).

 Image and link to the Theology Lab Scripture and Tradition series featuring, Dennis Edwards, Janette Ok, Tim Mackie, Karen Keen, and Peter Enns.

 You can keep up on Theology Lab happenings through Highrock’s website or Theology Lab Facebook page.
-You can also find many other helpful presentations beyond Theology Lab on Highrock’s YouTube channel.
+You can also find Theology Lab on Highrock’s YouTube channel.

 A Few Thoughts on Faith and Historical Criticism